 Get ready to turn your Diwali party into an absolute success story with these fun Diwali games for adults and kids.
 Whether you’re hosting a grand celebration or an intimate family get-together, these games are the secret sauce to make your Diwali party a blast.
 From timeless classics to fresh, creative games, be prepared to turn your Diwali party into an unforgettable experience with these fun activities.

-Diwali Fun Games For Party With Friends & Family
+Diwali Party Fun Games Ideas For Kids, Adults & Big Group

 1. Cracker Tambola

 Though we may not like to burst crackers outside our homes, we can play Cracker Tambola.
-Cut the paper in the shapes of Anar, Phuljhadi, Firki, Rocket, or bomb.
+Cut the paper in the shapes of Anar, Phuljhadi, Firki, Rocket, or Bomb.
 Now each player has to write 5 numbers of their choice on each cracker.
 This can also be played as early 5s or full house.
 Perfect Diwali Party Game for: Adults, Big Group

 2. Costume Party

 For the Diwali party, you can arrange a costume party or fancy dress competition for kids and adults!
 They could dress as Ram, Sita, Hanuman, Krishna, or Diwali sweets or crackers.
 You can ask the party members to vote for the best costumes.
 This is the perfect Diwali game for big groups.
 Perfect Diwali Party Game for: Kids, Adults, Big Group

 3. Diwali Hunt – Let’s Find Laxmi and Ganesh